 Step 1: Pick Your Marketing Strategy

 If there’s one step that will make or break the success of your online store it’s this one.
+You need to choose your marketing strategy.
 It’s not a hard choice, but it is one that you need to make thoughtfully and in advance.

 Most online stores use one of three marketing strategies: